Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/polling-actions.md

 |[`InputAction.WasPressedThisFrame()`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_WasPressedThisFrame)|True if the level of [actuation](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_EvaluateMagnitude) on the action has, at any point during the current frame, reached or gone above the [press point](../api/UnityEngine.InputSystem.InputSettings.html#UnityEngine_InputSystem_InputSettings_defaultButtonPressPoint).|
 |[`InputAction.WasReleasedThisFrame()`](../api/UnityEngine.InputSystem.InputAction.html#UnityEngine_InputSystem_InputAction_WasReleasedThisFrame)|True if the level of [actuation](../api/UnityEngine.InputSystem.InputControl.html#UnityEngine_InputSystem_InputControl_EvaluateMagnitude) on the action has, at any point during the current frame, gone from being at or above the [press point](../api/UnityEngine.InputSystem.InputSettings.html#UnityEngine_InputSystem_InputSettings_defaultButtonPressPoint) to at or below the [release threshold](../api/UnityEngine.InputSystem.InputSettings.html#UnityEngine_InputSystem_InputSettings_buttonReleaseThreshold).|

-This example uses three actions called Shield, Teleport and Submit (which are not included in the [default actions](./about-project-wide-actions.md#the-default-actions)):
+This example uses three actions called Shield, Teleport, and Submit (which are not included in the [default actions](./about-project-wide-actions.md#the-default-actions)):

 ```CSharp
 using UnityEngine;